timothyzhu1/Red-Light-Green-Light/docs/final.md

 ## Approaches

-Experimented with timing but the agent wasnt performing well.
-The model was too complex and the number of parameters became overwhelming for our agent to learn. approaches

-Generally the agent has 2 degrees of freedom in terms of movement: forwards and backwards, as well as side to side strafing.
+Within our model, the agent generally has two degrees of freedom for movement: forward and backward, as well as side to side strafing.
 The agent's performance and learning is based on the decisions it makes.
 Two key areas determine the agent's success and failure.
-The distance moved forward is one area, where the agent is rewarded for each ‘row of blocks’ that it moves forwards and penalized for each ‘row of blocks’ that it moves backwards.
+The first area is the distance moved forward, where the agent is rewarded for each row of blocks that it moves forward and penalized for each row of blocks that it moves backward.
 The rewards for this are +1 and -1 respectively.
-Side to side strafing is also enabled, to present the agent with the ability to move away from the lava pits.
+Horizontal strafing is also enabled, to present the agent with the ability to avoid the lava pits.
 The second area to determine the agent's success is the win and fail conditions.
-The win condition is if the agent reaches the iron row at the back of the arena.
-Should the agent succeed, it is awarded with +100 in addition to the movement reward.
+The win condition is if the agent reaches the iron row at the back of the arena, which represents the finish line.
+Should the agent succeed, it is given a +100 reward, in addition to the movement reward.
 The fail condition is if the agent moves while the last light is turned on, and it is given a -10 penalty.

 Our first approach is the baseline approach.
-The agent is constricted to one degree of freedom, as opposed to the more general two degrees of freedom listed above.
-This allows us to have a baseline test with minimal variables; the agent can move forwards or stop.
+The agent is constricted to one degree of freedom, as opposed to the more general two degrees of freedom described above.
+This allows us to have a baseline test with minimal variables; the agent can move forward or stop.
 Running this test will enable us to understand how introducing new variables, such as backwards movement and lava pits, affect the agent's success.
-This approach might need less data and be more accurate as there are less areas for failure for the agent.
+This approach might need less data and be more accurate, as there are fewer ways for the agent to fail.
 In this approach we kept the world loading the same in each iteration.
-We also cap the lower bound of velocity to 0 initially, to ensure that the agent is either stationary or moving in the positive direction.
+We also limit the lower bound of velocity to 0 initially, to ensure that the agent is either stationary or moving in the positive direction.

 Lastly this approach calculates the reward for movement through XML, using the XML block type: RewardForReachingPosition.
 The below code writes XML code for the entire play space, giving a reward of 1 for each row of blocks it passes through.

 ```
 def get_all_movement_reward_locations():
     out = ""